Malte Rasch's Student Life in Beijing Foreign Studies University (BFSU)

 Chinese pronunciation puzzles Malte: The same word pronounced in a different tone may have a quite different meaning, for example 练习 "liànxí" (practice) and 联系"liánxì"(contacting someone), 请问 "qǐngwèn"(May I ask…); 请吻 "qǐngwěn"(Please kiss…).

-Internship in Chin
+Internship in China

 Differences between China and Germany